-To share the fruits of your club’s action, please share a summary of your reflection with photos with the Coordinators of Local & Global Engagement, so that we can add your contribution to the ‘Stories’ page on this “Taking Action” website.
+To share the fruits of your club’s action, please share a summary of your reflection and photos with the Coordinator of Local & Global Engagement, so that we can add your contribution to the ‘Stories’ page on this “Taking Action” website.

 Please note: As per the environmental considerations of the Food Sales Policy: absolutely no food or drink items that come in individually wrapped plastic or styrofoam containers may be sold.
 This includes take away containers, drink cups and disposable cutlery.

 be aware of the requirements in this document and in the Club Supervisor’s handbook

 be involved in the planning of the campaign to provide guidance and quality control